What are 'Probiotics'?

 - May enhance the immune response

 - May reduce the incidence of upset stomach

-- May reduce the duration of running nose, cough and sore throat as well as discomforts usually experienced during the cold season, e.g. high body temperature accompanied by body aches, etc.
+- May reduce the duration of runny nose, cough and sore throat as well as discomforts usually experienced during the cold season, e.g. high body temperature, body aches, etc.

 - Jespersen et al., Effect of Lactobacillus paracasei subsp. paracasei, L. casei 431 on immune response to inﬂuenza vaccination and upper respiratory tract infections in healthy adult volunteers: a randomized, double blind, placebo-controlled, parallel-group study, Am J Clin Nutr 2015;101:1188–96.

 - Rizzaedini et al., Evaluation of the immune beneﬁts of two probiotic strains Biﬁdobacterium animalis ssp. lactis, BB-12 ® and Lactobacillus paracasei ssp. paracasei, L. casei 431 ® in an inﬂuenza vaccination model: a randomised, double-blind, placebo-controlled study, British Journal of Nutrition 2012;107: 876–84.

 - De Vrese et al., Probiotic bacteria stimulate virus-specific neutralizing antibodies following a booster polio vaccination, Eur J Nutr 2005;44:406–413.